sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/java_file_io_nio2/use_files_class_to_check_delete_copy_or_move_a_file_or_directory.md

 ### Use Files class to check, delete, copy or move a file or directory

-The `java.nio.file.Files` class consists of static methods that use `PAth` objects to work with files and directories.
+The `java.nio.file.Files` class consists of static methods that use `Path` objects to work with files and directories.

 All methods that access the file system can throw a `java.io.IOException` and many specific exceptions extend `FileSystemException`.
 This class has some useful methods that return the file involved, the detailed message string